TiLT42/RogueTraderGeneratorTools/README.md

 To download the latest version of the generator, please navigate to the releases page found at https://github.com/TiLT42/RogueTraderGeneratorTools/releases/

 If you wish to add your own modifications to the generator, feel free to fork the repository and submit pull requests.

+Please note: The original WPF application (any version before v2.0.0) is no longer maintained or supported.
+Please download the latest version instead.